Pacific School's New Home Study Program - Frequently Asked Questions

 Why should I choose Pacific School over other programs?

 Pacific School is unique in many ways.
-As a single-school district averaging only about 120 students in K-6, each student is personally known to the staff including the Superintendent/Principal.
+As a single-school district averaging only about 140 students in K-6, each student is personally known to the staff including the Superintendent/Principal.
 Our goal for the Home Study Program is to maintain that tight-knit community feeling despite the challenges of students learning off site.
-We believe we can build on our 15 years of success with our existing Independent Study Program and support families in achieving an outstanding education.
-And we hope to share the spirit, if not all the details, of Pacific School's tradition of real-world education including FoodLab (our award-winning school lunch program in which students learn to cook), Life Lab (school garden), field trips, hands-on science, etc. with families in our Home Study Program.
+We have 15 years of success with our existing Independent Study Program, and know how to support families in achieving an outstanding education.
+During the 2020-21 school year, Pacific School earned a reputation for quality and flexible distance learning, accommodating the diverse needs of its families during the pandemic.

 I may want to sign my student up.
 What do I do now?